jenkuntz/PowerBI-Challenges-25DaysofDAX/Edition 2 (World Cup)/Day 01.md

 ### Question
-Country(ies) with the most tourneys won
+Countries with the most tourneys won

 ### Answer
 Brazil